pints-team/pints/README.md

 If you'd like to help us develop Pints by adding new methods, writing documentation, or fixing embarassing bugs, please have a look at these [guidelines](CONTRIBUTING.md) first.

+## Licensing

+Pints is fully open source.
+For more information about its license, see [LICENSE].